-- 'Education is not the work of specialists alone, but of all the people, organised . . . (it requires) the broadest participation by, and resolution on the part of all sectors concerned . . . (it is) the fruit of a great struggle which will only be won if we are able to consider it as a problem affecting ourselves, and not only teachers and students . . .' (extract from a report presented to the National Congress of Education, Chile, December 1971).
-'The people are not only the object of massive, continuous and integral education but also the protagonists, an important fact possible only in a revolutionary process; the popular educational organisations are the ideal device to co-ordinate and organise popular action aimed at giving a boost to education and solving its problems' (declaration by the first National Congress on Education and Culture, Cuba, April 1 971). - 2.
-'Modern technologies have a liberating power to the highest degree, for they widen cognitive fields and possibilities, enabling larger and larger social groups to insert themselves into the <depot" of culture and knowledge, they allow the individual's intellectual potential to be used on a hitherto unimaginable scale; they allow an ever greater "recuperation" of intellectual activity; and finally, they permit any and every individual to master an unceasingly growing cognitive field with an ever-greater critical awareness of social situations' (G.Goxxer 'L'Educazione.
-Intellettualle- Et le.
-Nuove Tecnologie Metodologiche de l'Apprendimento', Pedagogia e Pita, June-July, 1971).
+- 1. 'Education is not the work of specialists alone, but of all the people, organized . . . (it requires) the broadest participation by, and resolution on the part of all sectors concerned . . . (it is) the fruit of a great struggle which will only be won if we are able to consider it as a problem affecting ourselves, and not only teachers and students . . .' (extract from a report presented to the National Congress of Education, Chile, December 1971).
+'The people are not only the object of massive, continuous and integral education but also the protagonists, an important fact possible only in a revolutionary process; the popular educational organizations are the ideal device to co-ordinate and organize popular action aimed at giving a boost to education and solving its problems' (declaration by the first National Congress on Education and Culture, Cuba, April 1971). - 2.
+'Modern technologies have a liberating power to the highest degree, for they widen cognitive fields and possibilities, enabling larger and larger social groups to insert themselves into the "depot" of culture and knowledge; they allow the individual's intellectual potential to be used on a hitherto unimaginable scale; they allow an evergreater "recuperation" of intellectual activity; and finally, they permit any and every individual to master an unceasingly growing cognitive field with an ever-greater critical awareness of social situations' (G. Gozzer, 'L'Educazione Intellettuale et le Nuove Tecnologie Metodologiche dell'Apprendimento', Pedagogia e Vita, June-July, 1971).